lam-2015/poli-run/README.md

 2) Add a migration to associate a user to its remember token (to be added in the traditional Rails session)

 - generate/migrate a migration to add a column and a index for the remember token in the users table

+3) Update the User model to handle the remember token

+- add a callback method to create the remember token (`before_save :create_remember_token`); in this way, Rails will look for a `create_remember_token` method and will run it before saving the user
+- define such a method as private and generate the token by using the `SecureRandom.urlsafe_base64` function; the method generates a random string, safe for use in URIs, of length 16